 The entry requirements for those interested in applying to become a call assessor are:

-- Call taking experience
+- Call taking or customer service experience

 Once you submit your application via NHS Jobs, the dedicated shortlisting panel will shortlist based on whether you meet the criteria.
 This is done anonymously.